-The Metropolitan Homelessness Commission staff has been renamed as the Metro Homeless Impact Division.
 The Homeless Impact Division's goal is to provide expertise to the community in regard to building a Housing Crisis Resolution System.
-As such, the Homeless Impact Division provides staffing support to the Homelessness Planning Council, will serve as the community's Homeless Management Information System (HMIS) Lead (as soon as the transition is complete), coordinates a community response to street homelessness through its homeless outreach team, and leads efforts to continue to improve our community's Coordinated Entry System.
+As such, the Homeless Impact Division provides staffing support to the Homelessness Planning Council, serves as the community's Homeless Management Information System (HMIS) Lead, coordinates a community response to street homelessness through its homeless outreach team, and leads efforts to continue to improve our community's Coordinated Entry System.

 Nashville-Davidson County Continuum of Care Homelessness Planning Council